MicrosoftDocs/defender-docs/defender-endpoint/grant-mssp-access.md

 ## Manage access

-1. Review and authorize access requests in Customer and/or MSSP myaccess.
+1. Review and authorize access requests in Customer and/or MSSP MyAccess.

     Access requests are managed in the customer My Access, by members of the MSSP Analyst Approvers group.

-    To do so, access the customer's myaccess using: `https://myaccess.microsoft.com/@<Customer Domain>`.
+    To do so, access the customer's MyAccess using: `https://myaccess.microsoft.com/@<Customer Domain>`.

     Example: `https://myaccess.microsoft.com/@M365x440XXX.onmicrosoft.com#/`

 2. Approve or deny requests in the **Approvals** section of the UI.

-    At this point, analyst access has been provisioned, and each analyst should be able to access the customer's Microsoft Defender portal: `https://security.microsoft.com/?tid=<CustomerTenantId>`
+    At this point, analyst access is provisioned, and each analyst should be able to access the customer's Microsoft Defender portal: `https://security.microsoft.com/?tid=<CustomerTenantId>`

 ## Related articles